-Massimo is Fellow of Business Law at SDA Bocconi, where he is the director of the program on International Arbitration and Risk Management, as well as Full Professor at the Department of Law of the University "Aldo Moro", Bari, where he holds the chair of International Law, and academic fellow at the Department of Law of the Bocconi University, where he co-teaches Dispute Resolutions in a Globalized World.
-Tenured professor since 1994, throughout his academic career he also taught Private International Law, International Economic Law, EU Law and European Commercial Law.
+Massimo is Fellow of Business Law at SDA Bocconi, where he is the Director of the program on International Arbitration and Risk Management and academic fellow at the Department of Law of the Bocconi University, where he co-teaches Disputes Resolutions in a Globalized Word.
+Until 2023 he has been full professor (professore ordinario) of International Law (tenured since 1994) at the Department of Law of the University “Aldo Moro”, in Bari.
+Throughout his academic career he also taught Private International Law, International Economic Law, EU Law and European Commercial Law.

 Upon designation of the ICC World Council Massimo has been appointed Italian member of the ICC Court of Arbitration to serve for the 2021-2023 term.
 Since July 2018 Massimo had already participated to the works of the ICC Court as Italian alternate member.